 There are some gorgeous little coves and beaches to explore as well as some very friendly volunteers who had displays of bones, furs and feathers for the kids to examine.

-On the way to our next stop, we decided to explore Elkhorn Slough, a tidal salt marsh that travels seven miles inland from the coast and is home to sea otters, sea lions and harbour seals.
+While we were in Monterey we decided to explore Elkhorn Slough, a tidal salt marsh that travels seven miles inland from the coast and is home to sea otters, sea lions and harbour seals.

 There are tours available on the weekend, but we were able to hire two double kayaks and some wetsuits to keep us warm and set off to explore independently.

 Kayaking with the kids is always a little risky.
 They are always super keen to do it then generally one or the other of them is over it not long after starting!

 The paddling was very easy and completely do-able with the kids.
 However, this time Harvey was having issues with his wetsuit which made him uncomfortable for much of the trip.

 We tried a couple of things to reduce the itchiness but nothing really worked.
 After an hour or so we turned and made our way back.
 Ah, the joys of traveling with kids!